vue9v2/ai-voice-cloning/README.md

 ```
 * `Validation Name`: **!**TODO**!**: fill
 * `Validation Path`: path for the validation set, similar to the dataset.
 I'm not necessarily sure what to really use for this, so explicitly for testing, I just copied the training dataset text

+#### Train

+After preparing your dataset and configuration file, you are ready to train.
+Simply select a generated configuration file, click train, then keep an eye on the console window for output.

+Please be advised that integration is very much in its infancy.

+**!**NOTE**!**: for now, you must provide a `dvae.pth` file into `./models/tortoise/`.
+I'll add in a way to automatically grab it during initialization soon.

 ### Settings